Superman IV: The Quest for Peace: Critical response

-On review aggregator Rotten Tomatoes, the film holds a 15% score based on 116 reviews, with an average rating of 3.2/10.
+On review aggregator Rotten Tomatoes, the film holds a 17% score based on 127 reviews, with an average rating of 3.2/10.
 The site's critical consensus reads, "The Superman series bottoms with The Quest for Peace -- the action is boring, the special effects look cheaper, and none of the actors appear interested in where the plot's going."
 On Metacritic the film has a weighted average score of 24 out of 100, based on 18 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

-The film received a poor review by Janet Maslin of The New York Times, although she wrote that Kidder's portrayal of Lois Lane was "sexy, earnest".
-It fared no better with Variety.
+The film received a poor review from Janet Maslin of The New York Times, although she wrote that Margot Kidder's portrayal of Lois Lane was "sexy, earnest".
+Variety wrote that "The earlier films in the series were far from perfect, but at their best they had some flair and agreeable humor, qualities this one sorely lacks."
 The Washington Post described it as "More sluggish than a funeral barge, cheaper than a sale at Kmart, it's a nerd, it's a shame, it's Superman IV."
 Several critics disliked the special effects.

-The film was voted number 40 on a list of 'The 50 Worst Movies Ever' by readers of Empire magazine.
-It was also nominated for two Golden Raspberry Awards, Worst Supporting Actress for Mariel Hemingway (lost to Daryl Hannah for Wall Street) and Worst Visual Effects (lost to Jaws: The Revenge).
+The film was voted number 40 on a list of "The 50 Worst Movies Ever" by readers of Empire magazine.
+It was also nominated for two Golden Raspberry Awards: Worst Supporting Actress for Mariel Hemingway (lost to Daryl Hannah for Wall Street) and Worst Visual Effects (lost to Jaws: The Revenge) at the 8th Golden Raspberry Awards.